rackerlabs/technical-blog/_posts/2014-11-17-deploying-rackspace-private-cloud-v9-with-ansible.md

 This issue is usually the result the developer attempting multiple failed deployments and possibly re-provisioning the environment.
 Never fear, you can fix this easily!
 On the local machine, remove the ‘known_hosts’ file located in the ‘~/.ssh’ directory.
 Do not worry, you will not miss this file :).

 	$ rm ~/.ssh/known_hosts

-#####Glance container not starting:
-This one has been giving me a hard time here lately.
-This is based on an internal datacenter dependency required for internal deployments.

-Connect to the Glance container on the Infrastructure node, remove the Glance logs, and start Glance services

-	$ lxc-ls --fancy
-	$ lxc-attach -n <glance container name from above> -e -- rm -rf /var/log/glance/*.log
-	$ service glance-registry start
-	$ service glance-api start

-If you still run into issues, let me know, and I will share another set of instructions on how to get past it.
-We plan to fix this in future releases.